 As a clean energy contractor, understanding how TOU rates work in your area is critical for helping your customers save on their energy bills and possibly even benefit the environment.
 Let’s explore what TOU rates are and how they work with solar batteries and EV charging, so you can explain them to your customers.

-TOU rates are like a flexible pricing plan for electricity.
-Instead of having a fixed rate for kilowatt hours (kWh) of electricity all day, time-of-use rates change based on when consumers use power.
-During peak times when lots of people use electricity, the rates are higher.
-But during off-peak hours, like late at night or in the winter, electricity rates are lower.
+TOU rates are a flexible pricing plan for electricity that vary based on when consumers use power, making them especially beneficial for solar and EV users.
+During peak demand times, rates are higher, while off-peak hours, like late at night or in winter, see lower rates.

-When are peak times for TOU rate plans?
+When are peak times for TOU in electricity bills?

 It's common for peak TOU rates to align with the hours when people return home from work or school and engage in various activities that increase overall electricity consumption.
 In particular, the use of air conditioning in the summer months causes electricity demand to spike, especially during heat waves.